 It can be hard to make sure you get enough sleep every night, but it’s very important.
 Set a deadline for yourself to ensure you’re in bed by a certain time each night.
 Getting less than 8 hours of sleep a night can increase the swelling and puffiness and cause the blood vessels to expand, which creates a dark tint around your eyes.

-Morning and night, eye creams help in the fight…. against dark under-eye bags, that is.
+Morning and night, eye creams help in the fight…. against dark bags under eyes, that is.
 The skin under your eyes is much more sensitive than the rest of your body.
 Because of this, you’ll need to give that area a little extra TLC.
 Eye brightening creams will brighten, reduce the appearance of fine lines, wrinkles and dark circles.
 After washing your face with a gentle cleanser, dab a little under your eyes, and you’ll look much more awake than normal.
 It is equally important to cleanse your face before bed and apply an eye cream specifically intended for nighttime use.
 These creams, in particular, should contain retinol.
 Most of the time, they will plump and hydrate the skin.
 If you store your eye cream in the refrigerator, it may also be more powerful in reducing puffiness and boosts circulation under your eyes – plus, the cold feels pretty amazing!
 Some recommended eye creams that are suggested to use day and night are Olluminate Eye Repair from ZO and TNS Eye Repair from SkinMedica.

 We all now realize that to keep your skin looking healthy, sunscreen is a must – especially here in Colorado!
 Even when it’s not sunny outside, your skin is still exposed to UV rays.
 The skin under your eyes is especially sensitive to the sun.
 Not only that, but a lot of sun exposure can make your body produce more melanin, resulting in darker circles.
 Therefore, before you apply any makeup, be sure to use at least an SPF 15 on your face, neck and chest.
 There are many sunscreen options available, but some products we suggest include Total Defense and Repair or Essential Defense from SkinMedica or sunscreens from EltaMD Skincare.